webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 A push service MUST NOT forward the JWT or public key to the user agent when delivering the push message.

-An application server that needs to replace its signing key needs to create a new subscription that is restricted to the updated key.
-Application servers need to remember the key that was used when creating a given subscription.
+An application server that needs to replace its signing key needs to request the creation of a new subscription by the user agent that is restricted to the updated key.
+Application servers need to remember the key that was used when requesting the creation of a subscription.

 # Security Considerations {#security}